 As part of the 1968 amendments to the estimates process, House of Commons standing committees have a specific deadline by which they must review and report estimates votes back to the House of Commons.
 If they do not report the votes back by the deadline, they are deemed to have reported.
-For the main estimates, the deadline is 31 May, and for the supplementary estimates the deadline is three sitting days before the final sitting or the last allotted day in the relevant supply period.
+For the main estimates, the deadline is 31 May, and for the supplementary estimates, the deadline is three sitting days before the final sitting or the last allotted day in the relevant supply period.
 However, as the last allotted day is not set in advance, it can be difficult to know the date by which the supplementary estimates votes must be reported.
-52
+59

-House of Commons standing committees may approve, reduce or "negative," i.e., reject, the estimates votes referred to them.53 They cannot increase the amount of a vote or change the way funds are to be used, as this is the prerogative of the government and requires a royal recommendation.
-Similarly, they cannot transfer funds between votes, because this would have the effect of increasing a vote.
-Standing committees also cannot make substantive reports on estimates votes.54 They may, however, make substantive reports on organizational plans and priorities or performance.55
+House of Commons standing committees may approve, reduce or "negative" - that is, reject - the estimates votes referred to them.
+They cannot increase the amount of a vote or change the way funds are to be used as these are prerogatives of the government and require a royal recommendation.
+Similarly, they cannot transfer funds between votes because this would have the effect of increasing a vote.
+Standing committees also cannot make substantive reports on estimates votes.
+They may, however, make substantive reports on organizational plans and priorities or performance.
+62